housecurve/housecurve.github.io/docs/manual/file_formats.md

 [Example target curve](/curves/curve.txt)

+## Measurements

+Saved measurements can be exported as impulse responses for use in other tools.
+The file format is a monural [WAV](https://en.wikipedia.org/wiki/WAV).
+Samples are 32-bit floating point.
+The impulse response is windowed to be 500 ms in length, with the peak occurring at the first sample.
+The file is padded out to 1 second in length.

 ## Filters

 HouseCurve supports the same filter formats as [REW](https://www.roomeqwizard.com/help/help_en-GB/html/equaliser.html).
 These are quasi-standard, but may not work with all equalizers.
 When trying this out for the first time, turn the volume down as a precaution.
 For support, questions and suggestions, please [reach out](mailto:support@housecurve.com).